Defining Possible

 I watched this movie Hereditary a few weeks ago and there is this part in the movie where a young girl with a nut allergy consumes a piece of chocolate cake which, unbeknownst to her, contained walnuts.
 Her throat began to swell to the point she wasn’t able to move any air.
 Her brother began to rush her to the hospital and as he raced down the highway the camera showed, in graphic detail, her absolutely primal struggle to save herself.
 She clawed at her throat and strained against the swollen tissue with all the might in her body.
 Finally, in desperation, she rolled down the window to stick her head out hoping the air would somehow help her.
 I won’t spoil any more than that.

-That is exactly what I felt.
+That is exactly what happened to me.
 For just over 2 solid minutes I had not breathed.
 I wanted to claw a hole open in my throat so I could feel air filling my lungs again but I had made a decision before my throat closed: If this was really my time then I would meet it in dignified stillness with my heart full of gratitude for the plenty undeservingly visited on me in this life.
 I would not claw my flesh open like an animal, flailing around on the floor begging for a few more months to live.
 At this point in life, I still very much considered the pain of gout and a failing will the only avenue of existence open to me.
 So, it ultimately wasn’t a very hard choice of behavior.
 But, I will say this.
 That power to make one struggle for his breath is the most overwhelming force I think a human being can ever feel.
-Its more powerful than the desire for water, food, love, sex, or acceptance.
+It’s more powerful than the desire for water, food, love, sex, or acceptance.
 I can think of nothing as powerful as the drive to breathe when your mind is convinced it will die if it can’t find a way to start the lungs up again, with the exception of saving your children or spouse should they be in mortal danger .

 I believe – though I could be wrong – the ability or even desire to behave that way in a situation like that developed in me over the years of dealing with my illness.
 In order to help me make sense of my plight I studied a lot of Stoicism.
 And, I didn’t just study the later Roman contributions by Aurelius, Seneca, and Epictetus, I also learned the foundations of what drove these conclusions: propositional logic.
 Not only is this the basis for the most sound set of ethical and metaphysical reasoning humanity has ever contrived, but it is the basis of our schools of computation.
 This lends it a huge amount of evidence and credence for being ‘correct’ or ‘right’ which convinced me to apply the methods to my own mind.
 Outside of marrying my wife, this is the best decision I ever made.
 The only reason I got through those several minutes is because I meditated on my own death and my infinitesimally small and insignificant place in this universe daily for years leading up to those moments.
 Those thought exercises, understanding those ideas and circumstances are not depressing, oppressive realizations.
 They are absolutely liberating and lead one to understand how critical your contribution truly is; how unique and important you truly are.
 All this gleaned from understanding you are less than a mote of dust that will burn out as quick with as little notice.